PatriquePorto/gym-page/README.md

 <p dir="auto">This is a gym web page</p>

-- Responsive Gym Website Design Using HTML5 CSS3 & JavaScript
+- Responsive Gym Website Design Using HTML5, CSS3, Boostrap & JavaScript
 - Contains animations when scrolling and carousel slide
 - Includes a form to calculate body mass index.
 - Includes a form to send emails.